taidalog/ttt/README.md

 - `YYYY-MM-DD` represents a date.
 - `XXXX` represents a note for the date.
 - The first line has to include two dates, the first day and the last day of the duration, separated with a "/".
-- From the second line, each line has to include a date and a note for the day, separated with a space.
+- From the second line, each line has to include a date and a note for a schedule, separated with a space.

 ## Example